 The Pigeon drops 950 feet ending with the 100-foot drop High Falls.
 This lower reach is particularly rugged until a short distance after the falls, where the river widens.
 An easy half-mile trail in Grand Portage State Park leads to the High Falls.
 The trail end has two great viewing decks where you can feel the spray of the falls!

-wrap up your waterfall tour in Canada at the spectacular 131-foot “Niagra of the North’ which drops precipitously into a rock-walled canyon.
+Wrap up your waterfall tour in Canada at the spectacular 40-meter/131-foot “Niagra of the North’ which drops precipitously into a rock-walled canyon.

 Drive 34 miles north of the border, take ON 130 for 13 miles, following the signs.